osjuga/BC3430-Final-Project/README.md

 ### Background

 We began with the idea of Schoenberg’s 12-tone serialism.
 By starting with a set of pitches, one can then perform a series of transformations to generate new, but related pitches.
-Already this allows someone to come up with interesting melodies that (while still unified by spawning from the some pitch set) are quite unexpected.
+Already this allows someone to come up with interesting melodies that (while still unified by spawning from the same pitch set) are quite unexpected.
 Later composers applied this same idea of generation to other aspects of music other than pitch: rhythm, loudness, and even instrumentation.
 Through the power of JavaScript, we followed in the footsteps of these 20th century composers to approach total serialism.

 ### Primary Features